ahmedyoussefg/MIATraining-Tasks/README.md

 - In task 4, we applied the OOP principles of Python to build a game that has multiple villians and gadgets.
 The game simulates a fight between two villians and prints the output of every fight.
 It can be used to train a model to predict who can win the fight.
 In the second subtask, we made a LinearRegression Model that predicts data of a data set.
 In the end, we made a plot that compares the actual results with the predicted results.
 ## <strong>Task 5:</strong>
 - In task 5, I got to explore the Linux OS and Git commands.
 I installed Ubuntu OS on VirtualBox and made a mark-down documentations for the commands I used.
+## <strong>Task 6:</strong>
+- In task 6, we got to know about Sensors like MPU6050 and how to interface with them.
+We also learnt about Technical Documentation and got our hands to try working on Notion and LateX.
 ---
 ##### |&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;You can see the implementation for each task in the corresponding branch.
 ##### |&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;For more information about the tasks, you can open the PDFs in the master branch.